Marketing to Gen Z, According to Gen Z [with Infographic]

 Which products Gen Z buys

-Gen Z treasures feeling comfortable.
-The definition of “comfortable”, however, varies from person to person, which means that store owners have a lot of room to experiment with.
+Generation Z treasures feeling comfortable.
+The definition of “comfortable”, however, varies from person to person, which means that store owners have a lot of room to experiment.
 Still, there are a couple of trends that have emerged with Gen Z entering the market.

-Streetwear mixes punk, skate, surf, hip hop, and many other subcultures into an ever-changing and fluid style.
-Its fans appreciate the casual approach urban fashion has towards life.
+Streetwear mixes punk, skate, surf hip hop, and many other subcultures into an ever-changing and fluid style.
+Its fans appreciate the casual approach urban fashion has towards life and style.

 Product-wise, think jeans, baseball hats, elements of sportswear, and most importantly—t-shirts.
 A tee with a graphic design is a staple of any streetwear collection because it epitomizes the casual and sporty aesthetic urban fashion is associated with.

 Coming straight out of gyms, tennis courts, and soccer fields, athleisure brought elements of sportswear into everyday fashion.
-Gen Zers are attracted to the trend because it aims to make the wearer feel unrestricted.
-The more sports apparel products in their wardrobes, the better.
+Generation Z is attracted to the trend because its aim is to make the wearer feel unrestricted.
+So the more sports apparel products in our wardrobes, the better.

 The athleisure trend has given us the “Are leggings pants?” debate (leggings won), beautifully designed sports bras under sheer tank tops, and the victorious comeback of the trendy sportswear brand Champion.
-Your athleisure collection also needs to focus on products that feel right both in the gym and at a hang-out sesh with your friends.
+Your athleisure collection also needs to focus on products that feel right both in the gym and at a hangout with friends.

 Whether your store rocks the streetwear or athleisure aesthetic, it’s the way you style and present the products to your target audience that makes or breaks your brand.
 Gen Z is all about oversized apparel with bulky silhouettes and exaggerated proportions.

 Forget about fitted hoodies, jackets, and t-shirts, and make sure your products come in XXL and larger.
-It’s even worth getting rid of separate men’s and women’s sections in favor of a unisex apparel collection.
+It’s often worth getting rid of separate men’s and women’s sections entirely in favor of a unisex apparel collection.

-Oversized apparel designs are big, bold, and unapologetic.
-90’s fashion is slowly coming back—experiment with large photo-realistic images (e.g. life-sized florals) that further exaggerate the oversized proportions.
+Big, bold, and unapologetic applies to oversized apparel designs.
+90’s fashion is back, so experiment with large photo-realistic images that further exaggerate the oversized proportions.

 Our Design Services team has prepared some downloadable designs that experiment with the graphic trends Gen Z appreciates.
 You can use these direct-to-garment print, all-over print, and embroidery graphics for your store, or adapt into new designs.
 The download button is at the bottom of the article.